Karm78/nano-hat-oled-armbian-good/README.md

 ### Prerequisites

+### This is a fork from the original project : https://github.com/crouchingtigerhiddenadam/nano-hat-oled-armbian
+Was 2 mistake, this \ left in python code and change package tts-dejavu by the newest -> fonts-dejavu

 This guide assumes you are using Armbian Bookworm.
 If you know what you're doing, this program can work on other releases too.

 Enable i2c0: